-This is the first step in order to create a wood working plan for you or for someone else.
-This includes the type of the project that is going to take place so that the contractor knows what he is doing and what type of labor or material he needs for the project.
+This is the first step in order to create a woodworking plan for you or for someone else.
+This includes the type of project that is going to take place so that the contractor knows what he is doing and what type of labor or material he needs for the project.

 Once the project type is established, it is time to enlist all the necessary items that are important for the project.
-For example, type of wood, number of wooden panels and lengths, glue packs, nails, nail guns, screws, finishing varnish and most importantly, number of carpenters necessary for the project.
+For example, the type of wood, number of wooden panels and lengths, glue packs, nails, nail guns, screws, finishing varnish, and most importantly, the number of carpenters necessary for the project.

-Here is preview of a Free Printable Woodworking Plan Template created using MS Word,
+Here is a preview of a Free Printable Woodworking Plan Template created using MS Word,

-Here is download link for this Woodworking Plan Template,
+Here is the download link for this Woodworking Plan Template,